DO NOT TALK TO ANYONE ON FACEBOOK! ITS NOT US.

 Final Verdict

-No—skip it if you relax once the frost shows up.
+Skip it if you tend to relax once the plant starts looking impressive.

-The difference between a great GG4 run and a ruined one is not nutrients or genetics.
+The difference between average GG4 and elite GG4 is rarely genetics.

 Ready to Grow?

-Need help managing late-flower humidity?
+Need help controlling late humidity and airflow?
 Read our Humidity & VPD Guide.

-Want another resin-heavy strain with a different finish risk?
-Try White Widow.
+Want another resin-heavy classic with a different finish risk?
+Try White Widow seeds.

 FAQs (Matty’s Take)